rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `advAlchemicalFurnaceSaveNbt`

-The Advanced Alchemical Furnace will save and load additional NBT data needed to behave more consistently between tile entity reloads.
+The Advanced Alchemical Furnace will save and load additional NBT data needed to remember how recently it requested centivis and its delay between melting items.

 ## Beacon Blocks